SHAKAR-AFZAL/Bike-Sales-Analysis-Excel-Project/README.md

  The primary goals of this project are:
 - Identify which customer segments are more likely to purchase bikes
 - Analyze the impact of income, age, and commute distance on buying behavior
-- Provide data-driven insights to improve marketing and sales strategies
+- Provide data driven insights to improve marketing and sales strategies

 ---